-Terms of the Contract of Sale.
-If the transaction is subject to VAT, who will actually pay the VAT depends on the terms of the Contract of Sale.
-Previously, the Transfer Fee was generally paid as a percentage of the Assessed Value of the property which is calculated by the Land Registry just before transfer of title takes place.
-The Land Registry assesses the property in the state it is in at the date of the assessment i.e. if there is a new construction on the property, this will be included in the assessment of the value of the property.
-However, under new regulations, the Land
+Terms of the purchase agreement.
+If the transaction is subject to VAT, who actually pays the VAT will depend on the terms of the sale and purchase agreement.
+In the past, the transfer fee was usually paid as a percentage of the appraised value of the property, which is calculated by the Land Registry just before the transfer of ownership.
+The Land Registry values the property in the condition it is in at the time of valuation, i.e. if there is any new build on the property, this is included in the valuation of the value of the property.
+However, under the new regulations, the Land

-Stamp Duty Stamp Duty is calculated on the contract price.
-New regulations since 2nd January 2008 require all Contracts of Sale for the purchase of immovable property in Northern Cyprus to be registered at the District Lands Office within 21 (twenty one) days of being signed and it is now compulsory for the Stamp Duty to be paid at the rate of 0.5% before registration can take place.
+Stamp duty Stamp duty is calculated on the contract price.
+New regulations since 2 January 2008 require that all contracts of sale for the purchase of real estate in Northern Cyprus must be registered with the District Land Registry within 21 (twenty-one) days of their signing and that stamp duty at the rate of 0.5% must be paid before registration can take place.

-Further, in December 2007, the Electricity Board introduced a new regulation under which Purchasers can no longer apply for an electricity meter to be connected to their property unless they can prove that stamp duty has been paid on the contract of sale.
+In addition, in December 2007, the Electricity Authority introduced a new scheme whereby purchasers can only apply to have an electricity meter connected to their property if they can prove that stamp duty has been paid on the contract of sale.

-The percentages levied for each of the three types of tax are shown below:
+The percentages charged for each of the three types of tax are shown below:

-TRANSFER FEE – The Transfer Fee is 6%.
-However, every person has a once in a lifetime option to reduce this to 3% in respect of a plot up to 1 donum in size.
-If a Purchaser elects to use this option on the purchase, he or she will only pay 3%.
-If the plot is larger than 1 donum, then the 3% option may be used in respect of the first donum and a 6% transfer fee is payable for the rest of the plot will be subject to payment of the Transfer Fee at 6%.
-Once the 3% option right has been used, the Transfer Fee payable on all future purchases by that person will be 6%.
-On most property purchases, there is also a small local municipality tax which is 1% of the Transfer Fee amount.
+TRANSFER FEE FEE – The transfer fee is 6%.
+However, each person has the option once in their lifetime to reduce this fee to 3% for a property up to 1 donum in size.
+If a buyer uses this option at the time of purchase, they will only pay 3%.
+If the plot is larger than 1 donum, the 3% option can be used for the first donum and a 6% transfer fee is payable for the rest of the plot.
+Once the 3% option is used, the transfer fee for all further purchases by that person is 6%.
+Most property purchases also incur a small council tax charge which is 1% of the transfer fee.

 VAT FOR PROPERTY TRANSACTIONS – 5%.
-VAT is usually paid by the Purchaser to the Vendor on the date on which possession of the property is delivered to the Purchaser in return for an official VAT invoice (known as a ‘fatura’ in Turkish) which is then produced to the Tax Office on transfer of title as proof that the VAT has been paid.
-Please see above for information on whether or not VAT is applicable to your purchase.
+VAT is usually paid by the buyer to the seller on the day the property is transferred to the buyer in return for an official invoice VAT (called ‘fatura’ in Turkish), which is then presented to the tax office as proof of payment VAT when the property is transferred.
+Information on whether or not VAT applies to your purchase can be found above.

-CAPITAL GAINS TAX – As stated above, this is usually paid by the Vendor.
-The amount payable depends on whether the Vendor is a Professional Vendor or a private individual as defined under the section on VAT above.
-If the Vendor is a Professional Vendor, the rate will be 4.7% (with 4% payable by the Vendor on a transfer of title and the balance of 0.7% payable by the Vendor with his year-end accounts).
-If the Vendor is a private individual, the rate will be 2.8% unless they elect to use their once in a lifetime exemption from tax (see details below).
+CAPITAL GAINS TAX – As mentioned above, this is normally paid by the seller.
+The amount payable will depend on whether the seller is a professional seller or an individual, as defined in the section above on VAT.
+If the seller is a professional seller, the rate is 4.7% (with 4% payable by the seller on transfer of ownership and the balance of 0.7% payable by the seller with their annual statement).
+If the seller is an individual, the rate is 2.8% unless they exercise their one-time tax exemption (see details below).

-STAMP DUTY – This is 0.5% of the Contract price provided this is paid within one month of the date of the Contract.
-Although, under the new Legislation this must, in fact, be paid before the Contract is registered which, therefore, reduces this to 21 days.
+STAMP DUTY – This fee is 0.5% of the contract price, provided it is paid within one month of signing the contract.
+However, under the new legislation, this fee must be paid before the contract is registered, reducing the period to 21 days.